kaBeech/advent-of-code-solutions/README.md

 Note that these years indicate the year the challenges were debuted on the Advent Of Code website, not necessarily the year I complete them.
 For example, I started the 2021 challenges in May 2023

+# 2025-Haskell-Simple

+This year I'm taking it easy; just doing the puzzles the regular way in Haskell (as opposed to doing [Xtreme Xmas Code](https://www.xtremexmascode.com/) as I did for the past 2 years).

+I will work on writing code in a readable way as I'm hoping to show off some of Haskell's niceties to my coworkers 😸

 ### 2024-XXC-Part-2

 This year I'm using my [Xtreme Xmas Code](https://www.xtremexmascode.com/) mod again!